 Why Do Building Energy Codes Exist?

 Building codes have been put in place to ensure that first and foremost, homes are safe for the occupants.
 This means everything from correct framing for structural integrity to proper installation of electric, plumbing, and HVAC systems.
-In addition, the International Energy Conservation Code (IECC) has been established to provide requirements that ensure new homes are energy-efficient and comfortable.
+In addition, the International Energy Conservation Code (IECC) has been established to provide requirements that ensure new homes are energy-efficient, healthy, and comfortable.

-In Kentucky the building/energy code gets updated on 3-6 year cycles, while Indiana’s energy code was updated in 2018.
+In Kentucky the building/energy code usually gets updated on 3-6 year cycles, while Indiana’s energy code was updated in 2018.
 In 2012 Kentucky adopted a slightly different version of the 2009 IECC as their energy code for new residential construction and it has not been updated since (11 years and counting!).
 Indiana uses a version of the 2015 IECC as of 2023.

 What Things are Building Inspectors Missing?